 Georgia deck collapse accident victims can pursue legal remedies.
-A premises liability lawyer at the Law Offices of Shane Smith can determine if a deck collapse victim has the grounds to sue and the appropriate parties to pursue for compensation.
+A premises liability lawyer at Shane Smith Law can determine if a deck collapse victim has the grounds to sue and the appropriate parties to pursue for compensation.
 We can zealously advocate for a victim's compensation for physical and financial harm.

 Our attorneys can obtain the accident evidence to determine why a deck collapsed and identify the potentially responsible parties.
 These accidents can occur on a deck, porch, patio, stage or bleacher.
 They frequently occur at hotels, apartments, sporting venues, bars, restaurants, and private residences.

 Liability theories can be examined and sources of insurance coverage can be pursued, including: